use-ink/cargo-contract/docs/info.md

 ### `info`

-Fetch and display informations for a given contractId (AccountId).
-Display these information (https://github.com/paritytech/substrate/blob/master/frame/contracts/src/storage.rs#L45-L69) from

-e.g. `cargo contract info --suri //Alice`
+e.g. `cargo contract info --contract 5DVGLfDGBvqMr9nCg48g99oD8Mz3sruWmb6ek5UbWvDnbTgZ`

-Assumes that `cargo contract build`, `cargo contract upload` and `cargo contract instantiate` have already been run to produce the contract artifacts.
+Assumes that `cargo contract build`, `cargo contract upload` and `cargo contract instantiate` have already been run to display information for the contract.

 ```
 cargo contract info \
       --contract 5DVGLfDGBvqMr9nCg48g99oD8Mz3sruWmb6ek5UbWvDnbTgZ
 ```

-- `--contract` the account id of the contract to invoke, returned after a successful `contract instantiate`
+- `--contract` the account id of the contract to invoke.

 *Optional*
-- `--url` the url of the rpc endpoint you want to specify - by default ws://localhost:9944 .
+- `--url` the url of the rpc endpoint you want to specify - by default `ws://localhost:9944`.